sufyankhan-24/Educity/README.md

 [Live Demo](https://educity-lyart.vercel.app/)

-EduCity is a modern, responsive, and interactive college website built with **Vite** and **ReactJS**.
+Edusity is a modern, responsive, and interactive college website built with **Vite** and **ReactJS**.
 It provides an engaging user interface for students, teachers, and visitors to access college information, events, courses, and contact details efficiently.

 ---